HB9UF/ElPiHat/README.md

 via the DC/DC converter and the USB power supply simultaneously.

-Note that the package of the RECOM part may be difficult to solder by hand, thus you may want to order a stencil along with your boards.
+Note that the package of the RECOM part may be difficult to solder by hand, thus in case you decide to order PCBs from a board manufacturers, yu may want to order a stencil from them as well.

 # I/O circuitry